Texas welcomes sunshine after days of floods that killed 25

 Southeast of San Antonio, more than 160 homes near the city of Victoria have been flooded or threatened by rising waters, though there have been no injuries, the county sheriff's office said.

+A Facebook page has been set up to link Hays County area residents with missing household items.

+"We have reunited about 100 lost items with their owners," Wimberley resident Dustin New said.
+"This is helping bring the community closer together."

-(Reporting by Lisa Maria Garza and Marice Richter in Dallas and Jim Forsyth in San Antonio; Writing and additional reporting by Eric M. Johnson; Editing by Diane Craft and Chris Michaud)
+(Reporting by Lisa Maria Garza in Dallas and Jim Forsyth in San Antonio; Writing and additional reporting by Eric M. Johnson; Editing by Diane Craft)